rcsb/ciftools-java/README.md

         }
         // fine-grained options are available in the CifOptions class

-        // access can be generic or using a specified schema - you can even use a custom dictionary MmCifFile mmCifFile = cifFile.as(StandardSchemas.MMCIF);
+        // access can be generic or using a specified schema - currently supports MMCIF and CIF_CORE
+        // you can even use a custom dictionary MmCifFile mmCifFile = cifFile.as(StandardSchemata.MMCIF);

         // get first block of CIF
         MmCifBlock data = mmCifFile.getFirstBlock();